saidvandeklundert/go/README.md

 x, y := 10, "Go"		// you can assign values to multiple variables as well as re-assign values to existing ones
 ```

-Idiomati Go is using short-declarion when possible unless you want to use a zero value of a type or when you need to make it explicit that you are creating and reassigning variables.
+Idiomatic Go is using short-declarion when possible unless you want to use a zero value of a type or when you need to make it explicit that you are creating and reassigning variables.
 In that case, use var to create new variables and then use the `=` to assign new values to to both old as well as new values.

 As a general rule, only declare package level variables (using var) in case neccessary and only create immutable package level variables.

+By convention, naming variables is done using camel case (ex. `numTries`) when a variable consists of multiple words.

+The first letter indicates that it is a package level declaration.
+So unless something is a package level declaration, do not capitalize the first letter.
 #### functions:

 A composite reference data type in go.